mohan-nbs-ont/pg_replicate/README.md

 ### Create test table and insert test data into source database

 ```
-cd pg_insert
+cd test_setup/pg_insert
-./run-this-to-create-and-load-source-table.sh
 ```

-## running the replicator
+Follow instructions in README.md

+* Insert 10000 records into table in source database

 ```
-for s in $(seq 1 1000000); do
+for s in $(seq 1 10000); do
   ./pg_insert "a$s" "t$s"
 done
 ```

-## Test environment has been setup
+## Run replication program

-* Replicate table 'books' from source to destination
+* Replicate table 'books' from source (now having 10000) records to destination

 ```
 cd pg_replicate